-The item exporter can export a single item or a collection of items, and creates a DSpace simple archive for each item to be exported.
+The item exporter can export a single item or a collection of items, and creates a DSpace simple archive according to the aforementioned format for each item to be exported.
+The items are exported in a sequential order in which they are retrieved from the database.
+As a consequence, the sequence numbers of the item subdirectories (item\000, item\001) are not related to DSpace handle or item id's.

 Command used: [dspace]/bin/dspace export Java class: org.dspace.app.itemexport.ItemExport Arguments short and (long) forms: Description -t ortype Type of export.
 COLLECTION will inform the program you want the whole collection.
 ITEM will be only the specific item.
 (You will actually key in the keywords in all caps.
-See examples below.) -i orid The ID or Handle of the Collection or Item to export. -d ordest The destination of where you want the file of items to be placed.
+See examples below.) -iorid The ID or Handle of the Collection or Item to export. -d ordest The destination of where you want the file of items to be placed.
 You place the path if necessary. -n ornumber Sequence number to begin export the items with.
 Whatever number you give, this will be the name of the first directory created for your export.
 The layout of the export is the same as you would set your layout for an Import. -m ormigrate Export the item/collection for migration.
-This will remove the handle and metadata that will be re-created in the new instance of DSpace. -h orhelp Brief Help.
+This will remove the handle and metadata that will be re-created in the new instance of DSpace. -h or help Brief Help.